Current Retail: $24.95

 Yvon’s description is entirely accurate.
 Having grown up on a lake in Connecticut, I spent my childhood chasing sunfish, bass, and the occasional trout.
 I evolved from bobbers and worms, to casting flashing metal lures.
 For the last 6 years I have been focused on fly fishing for trout on the rivers in the White Mountains of New Hampshire near my home.
 I am not a beginner but I have much to learn, and from beginning to end of Simple Fly Fishing, I was learning new skills, confirming old practices, and gaining more confidence to try something new.

-This book is divided into 5 chapters covering trout and their food, fly fishing with wet flies and streamers, fly fishing with nymphs, fly fishing with dry flies, and fishing situations.
+This book is divided into five chapters covering trout and their food, fly fishing with wet flies and streamers, fly fishing with nymphs, fly fishing with dry flies, and fishing situations.

 The chapters on fishing styles provided techniques as well as fly patterns that can be tied and used, a total of 46 different patterns are included in the book.